pysal/pysal/doc/source/users/tutorials/autocorrelation.rst

 Getis and Ord's G
 -----------------
-The last statistic for global spatial autcorrelation implemented in PySAL is Getis and Ord's G:
+The last statistic for global spatial autocorrelation implemented in PySAL is Getis and Ord's G:

 .. math::